How to Vlog With an iPhone – Minimalist Setup Guide

 All of this gear is optional.

-The built in microphone on the iPhone is quite good, acceptable for day to day vlogging.
-However, getting a small wireless microphone allows you more flexibility with recording.
+The built in microphone on the iPhone is decent, acceptable for day to day vlogging.
+However, getting a small wireless microphone allows you more flexibility with recording and really unlocks the full potential of the iPhone.

 You don’t need to be right in front of the camera, you can set everything up and sit back away from the camera and get quality audio.
 It’s also useful if you’re going to be interviewing someone as well.

-There are quite a few options for wireless microphones but the DJI sounds the best for the price point.
+There are quite a few options for wireless microphones but the DJI sounds the best.
+However, it is a bit expensive and might be excessive for most creators.

 Eucos iPhone tripod – Best overall tripod.